andrikpowell/nyan-launcher/compileMacOS.md

 mkdir build & cd build
 ```

-Your dsda-launcher folder should look like this:
+Your nyan-launcher folder should look like this:

 ![Screenshot 2021-07-07 at 10 22 17](https://user-images.githubusercontent.com/82064173/124734657-40395480-df0d-11eb-81c1-fd19231c5035.jpg)